stevenfarless/ttt/README.md

    - Create a new project
    - Enable Realtime Database
    - Copy your Firebase config from Project Settings
-   - Update the Firebase configuration in `multiplayer.js` with your credentials:
+   - Update the Firebase configuration in `utils.js` with your credentials:

    ```
-   const firebaseConfig = {
+   export const firebaseConfig = {
      apiKey: "YOUR_API_KEY",
      authDomain: "YOUR_AUTH_DOMAIN",
      databaseURL: "YOUR_DATABASE_URL",